CAIP-211: JSON-RPC Authority Negotiation

 }

-Option 1 would be the overwhelmingly most common, since implicit values are essentially the baseline consensus of an entire namespace (i.e. its network-wide basic RPC vocabulary), and any possible conflict between this and an extension should be sandboxed by not allowing an extension to override baseline.
+Security Posture 1 would be the overwhelmingly most common, since implicit values are essentially the baseline consensus of an entire namespace once they have been set namespace-wide (i.e. a canonical document defining all network-wide basic RPC functionality).
+Any possible conflict between this and an extension should be sandboxed by not allowing an extension to override baseline except in high-trust contexts.

-Note that these three options are not exhaustive, just illustrative, and many combinations are also possible, i.e. combining the rpcDocuments in Option 1 with the rpcEndpoints value in Option 2.
+Note that these four options are not exhaustive, just illustrative, and many combinations are also possible, i.e. mixing and matching the rpcDocuments values and rpcEndpoints values of different security postures.

 Privacy Considerations

 The trust model of custom RPC endpoints and/or definition documents is complex and reputation/discovery systems are still emerging on a per-chain basis in many ecosystems.
-For this reason, negotiation protocols like CAIP-25 are best constructive iteratively and progressively to avoid malicious dapps partially deanonymizing wallets by profiling their support for custom RPCs (e.g., by “overasking” upfront).
-For this reason, as with the initial CAIP-25 exchange, discovery requests rejected due to user input, due to security policy, and due to non-support at the wallet software level should not be distinguished at the RPC level.
+For this reason, negotiation protocols like CAIP-25 are best implemented iteratively and progressively to avoid malicious dapps partially deanonymizing wallets by profiling their support for custom RPCs (e.g., by “overasking” upfront).
+For this reason, as with the initial CAIP-25 exchange, discovery requests rejected due to user input, due to security policy, and due to non-support at the wallet software level should not be distinguished at the RPC level by verbose or explanatory responses.
+To the same ends, in the extended CAIP-25 example a caller should not be able to tell whether a wallet responded to the maximum of its capabilities or a subset of those defined by security policy and security posture.

 References